Ron89/BioNetworkSimulation/README.md

 The use of the three constructors given by this class template mirror the three constructors of `ODEIVPCommon`.
 The first one only initiate the private variables to their working states;
 Second constructor is used for the case that no normalizer is required; third constructor is used when a normalizer is required for a successful simulation.
+If a limit of maximum timestep is required, users can change the value of `maxTimeStep`, whose value will be passed on to `hMax` during the class initialization.

 ## User facing modules for Biochemical Network simulation